2310 Criteria for Immediate or Expedited Responses to Service Requests

 2331 Information and Referral (I&R)

-If, during the initial interview it is determined that the individual could use services from other agencies in the community, refer him to the appropriate agency or community resource.
-Fully discuss the referral with him and his family, if they are present.
-Give complete information about Community Care Services Eligibility (CCSE) services and about any other Texas Health and Human Services Commission (HHSC) services (for example, the Supplemental Nutrition Assistance Program (SNAP) or the Qualified Medicare Beneficiary program) that might be helpful.
-See Appendix XV, Services Available from Other State Agencies.
+Refer the person to the appropriate agency or community resource if it is determined during the initial interview that they could use services from other agencies in the community.
+Thoroughly discuss the referral with them and their family if they are present.
+Give complete information about Community Care Services Eligibility (CCSE) services and about any other Texas Health and Human Services Commission (HHSC) services.
+For example, the Supplemental Nutrition Assistance Program (SNAP) or the Qualified Medicare Beneficiary program that might be helpful.
+Review Appendix XV, Services Available from Other State Agencies.

-Always refer an applicant or individual to the Social Security Administration if the individual appears eligible for Supplemental Security Income (SSI) but does not receive SSI.
+Always refer an applicant or person to the Social Security Administration if the person appears eligible for Supplemental Security Income (SSI) but does not receive SSI.
 Consult with Medicaid for the Elderly and People with Disabilities (MEPD) staff if there are questions about SSI eligibility.

-When referring an individual to other agencies or other HHSC services, fully inform him about where he must go to apply.
-Help set up his appointment, if necessary.
-Provide the office address, telephone number, name of the correct person to contact, and the appointment date and time (if known).
+When referring a person to other agencies or other HHSC services, fully inform them about where they must go to apply.
+Help set up their appointment, if necessary.
+Provide the office address, phone number, name of the correct person to contact, and the appointment date and time, if known.

-Provide I&R services to individuals without regard to their incomes.
+Provide I&R services to people regardless of their income.
 Do not register with the Service Authorization System Online (SASO) persons who receive only I&R services.
 Document I&R services as required by regional policy.

-2332 Requests for Services from Individuals Under Age 21
+2332 Requests for Services from People Under 21

 Children who have a medical need and meet other eligibility requirements may receive Community Attendant Services (CAS).
 The age requirements that apply to other community care programs do not apply to CAS.
-However, the applicant under age 21 must meet all other eligibility criteria, including medical, financial, functional and unmet need.
+However, applicants under 21 must meet all other eligibility criteria, including medical, financial, functional and unmet need.

-Upon receipt of a request for services from an individual under age 21, the case worker must contact the regional nurse and arrange for a joint visit for the initial home visit assessment.
-The regional nurse will assist in the screening of the individual for medical need, determine if there are skilled tasks that cannot be performed by a personal attendant, and determine whether the caregiver must be present in the home to perform skilled tasks or react to emergency medical situations while the personal attendant is in the home.
+Once a request for services from a person under 21 is received, the caseworker must contact the regional nurse and arrange for a joint visit for the initial home visit assessment.
+The regional nurse helps screen the person for medical need, determines if there are skilled tasks that the personal attendant cannot perform, and determines if the caregiver must be present in the home to perform skilled tasks or react to emergency medical situations while the personal attendant is in the home.

-See Appendix XXXIII, Requests for Services from Individuals Under 21 Years of Age, for additional information.
+Review Appendix XXXIII, Requests for Services from Individuals Under 21 Years of Age, for more information.

 2333 Applications